ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/dashboards.md

 **Example:**

-- Devices are named via a standardized pattern: `CustomerName.server`.
+- Devices are named via a standardised pattern: `CustomerName.server`.
 - Create a custom token: `##CustomerName##` with a value like `CustomerA`.
 - In a table widgets **devices** field, use: `##CustomerName##.server`.